 KELLIE BURGESS, Executive Director of The Music Academy of North Carolina, received her Master and Bachelor of Music degrees in cello performance from the University of North Carolina Greensboro.
 Before transitioning to her current role, Kellie held the position of Dean of Faculty; chaired the String and Early Childhood departments; and was the Artistic Director for The Music Academy of NC Cello, Violin, and Viola Competition.
 Trained in Musikgarten, Kindermusik, Orff, and Suzuki cello, Kellie enjoys teaching students of all ages and abilities.
 In addition to twenty years of experience teaching cello, she has extensive experience teaching early childhood music, exceptional children, beginner violin, and was the curriculum writer and teacher for EMF Kids Camp from its first year through 2011.
 Kellie is a Music Academy Master Teacher, the recipient of a 1997 Teaching Excellence Award, and a 2002 Merit and Service Award.
 She is an active freelance artist in the Piedmont and Triad area.
 She can be reached at 336.379.8748, ext.
 106 or firstname.lastname@example.org.

 COLLEEN CHENAIL, a violin faculty member since 2001 at The Music Academy of North Carolina, is also the chair of the string faculty.
 She received her Master of Music in Violin Performance from the University of North Carolina Greensboro and her Bachelor of Music in Music Performance and Education from Ithaca College.
 Colleen is an active freelance artist who performs throughout North Carolina and Virginia.
-She currently performs with the Greensboro Symphony and is the concertmaster of the Danville Symphony Orchestra.
-Colleen is Suzuki certified in books one through six and has taught private and group lessons to preschool through college students at all levels.
-In addition, Colleen is a North Carolina certified teacher with experience teaching chorus, general music and orchestra and co-conducts the Greensboro Symphony Youth Camerata.
+She currently performs with the Greensboro Symphony and has been the concertmaster of the Danville Symphony Orchestra.
+Colleen is the conductor of the Greensboro Symphony Youth Philharmonic.
+She is Suzuki certified in books one through six and has taught private and group lessons to preschool through college students at all levels.
+In addition, Colleen is a North Carolina certified teacher with experience teaching chorus, general music and orchestra.
 Colleen received the Mary Elizabeth King Brown Teaching Excellence Award in 2004 and has been a master teacher at the Music Academy of North Carolina since 2005.
 She can be reached at 336.379.8748, ext.
-207, or firstname.lastname@example.org.
+104, or email@example.com.

 RUTH METHENY received her B.S. in Music Education on a full music scholarship in 1976 at Austin Peay State University.
 She and husband Gary moved to Greensboro, where Ruth joined the Greensboro Symphony.
 After teaching strings in the Guilford County School System, she received a Graduate Assistantship to attend Graduate School at UNCG, studying under Dr. David Moskovitz.
 Ruth received her Master’s Degree in Violin Performance in 1983, during which time she also became a member of the Winston-Salem Symphony.
 She has been the lead violinist of the Greensboro and Winston-Salem Symphony string education ensembles, developing educational programs and concerts for third- through fifth-grade elementary students, as well as performing with the Fun with Fiddles ensemble, providing concerts and hands-on activities for Kindergarteners in the Forsyth County Schools.
 Ruth attended Suzuki training in Steven’s Point, Wisconsin, and had a private studio of 24 students, where she taught violin technique to students through Book 6.
 She held the position of Principal First Violin and then Associate Concertmaster of the Winston-Salem Symphony, while also a member of various other chamber ensembles, such as the Greensboro Chamber Players, Greensboro Symphony Chamber Orchestra, and the Carolina Chamber Symphony.
 She has performed solo and ensemble recordings with Kindermusik International.
 Ruth can be reached at firstname.lastname@example.org.